 CONCEPT / ABOUT THE FOUNDER

-A native of The Republic of Trinidad and Tobago, Jessel Brizan is an experienced founder, educator and fashion professional with a demonstrated history in the apparel and fashion industry.
+A native of the Republic of Trinidad and Tobago, Jessel Brizan is an experienced founder, educator and fashion professional with a demonstrated history in the apparel and fashion industry.
+He possesses over twenty years of experience in fashion, with international experience in New York, having worked at Macy’s Merchandising Group and Solo Licensing Corporation, a licensee for Betsey Johnson and Spalding.

 IMG_0617.jpg

-His formal education in fashion would begin at the world renowned Fashion Institute of Technology (FIT), New York where following a 2003 Summer course in Design Room Techniques he matriculated in the Menswear Design program that Fall.
+While at AIC, Jessel acquired his first taste in retail fashion as an employee of Gap Inc., having worked as a sales associate at both The Gap and Old Navy.
+His formal education in fashion would begin at the world-renowned Fashion Institute of Technology (FIT), New York, where, following a 2003 Summer course in Design Room Techniques, he matriculated in the Menswear Design program that Fall.

-While at FIT Jessel gained key exposures in fashion design and production, management and merchandising as an intern at both Macy’s Merchandising Group and Solo Licensing Corporation.
+While at FIT, Jessel gained key exposures in fashion design and production, management and merchandising as an intern at both Macy’s Merchandising Group and Solo Licensing Corporation.

 Jessel-Brizan-001_r1.jpg

-During his ten-year tenure at CAFD, Jessel developed the curricula, lesson plans exams, and administered the course materials for nine different courses including Basic Computing: Office Applications, Basic Computing: Graphic Applications, Digital Workshop: Photoshop, Digital Workshop: Illustrator, Technical Illustration I, Technical Illustration II, Graphic Applications for Fashion Marketers, Fashion Presentations, and Portfolio Development.
+During his ten-year tenure at CAFD, Jessel developed the curricula, lesson plans exams, and administered the course materials for nine different courses, including Basic Computing: Office Applications, Basic Computing: Graphic Applications, Digital Workshop: Photoshop, Digital Workshop: Illustrator, Technical Illustration I, Technical Illustration II, Graphic Applications for Fashion Marketers, Fashion Presentations, and Portfolio Development.

 For his contributions to local fashion, Jessel was featured in the Fashion & Beauty section of MACO People Trinidad Magazine, Issue 3 2016, in the article titled ‘Jessel Brizan - A Caribbean Fashion Revolutionary Emerges.’

 In April 2017, Jessel was approached by the Trinidad and Tobago Fashion Company Limited (FashionTT) to propose and facilitate workshops for their Business of Fashion workshop series hosted that July.
-He subsequently developed and conducted workshops on Fit For Retail and Preparing for the Buyers Meeting presented to fashion industry stakeholders.
+He subsequently developed and conducted workshops on Fit for Retail and Preparing for the Buyers Meeting, presented to fashion industry stakeholders.
+FashionTT subsequently enlisted his insight in January 2019 as a committee member for their Global Value Chain Evaluation Committee to appraise proposals for their Value Chain Investment Programme Consultancy.

 Caribbean-Fashion.jpg

-Jessel was later approached to develop and facilitate workshops as part of the Caribbean Export Development Agency (CEDA) Fashion and Contemporary Design Accelerator held from May 6 – 16, 2019 at the University of Trinidad and Tobago, John S. Donaldson Campus, Port of Spain, Trinidad.
-Via his workshops in Technical Package Development and the Business Model he had the privilege of helping to train and develop twenty designers from the Caribbean region including Antigua and Barbuda, Barbados, Dominica, Grenada, Guyana, Haiti, Jamaica, St. Lucia, St. Vincent, Suriname, Tortola, and Trinidad and Tobago.
+Jessel was later approached to facilitate workshops as part of the Caribbean Export Development Agency’s Fashion and Contemporary Design Accelerator held from May 6 – 16, 2019, at CAFD, John S. Donaldson Campus, Port of Spain, Trinidad.
+Via his workshops in ‘Technical Package Development’ and the ‘Business Model’, he had the privilege of helping to train and develop twenty designers from the Caribbean region, including Antigua and Barbuda, Barbados, Dominica, Grenada, Guyana, Haiti, Jamaica, St. Lucia, St. Vincent, Suriname, Tortola, and Trinidad and Tobago.

-In his ongoing mission to help establish a sustainable, globally-competitive Caribbean fashion ecosystem, Jessel would host his own learning and development workshops via JBDG - ‘Technical Package Development’ at COSTAATT and ‘Selling Your Collection’ at Blue Basin - in Port of Spain, Trinidad in May and June 2019 respectively.
+In his ongoing mission to help establish a sustainable, globally competitive Caribbean fashion ecosystem, Jessel would host his own learning and development workshops via JBDG - ‘Technical Package Development’ at COSTAATT and ‘Selling Your Collection’ at Blue Basin - in Port of Spain, Trinidad, in May and June 2019, respectively.

 I-Heart-TT-banner_collage_700x2100_op2.jpg